quic-go/docs/content/docs/quic/streams.md

 Both `OpenStream` and `OpenStreamSync` return an error when the underlying QUIC connection is closed.

-## Reading, Writing, Closing and Resetting
+## Stream States

+quic-go exposes three different stream abstractions: A `quic.SendStream` and a `quic.ReceiveStream`, for the two directions of unidirectional streams, and a `quic.Stream` for bidirectional streams.

+### Send Stream

+The `quic.SendStream` is a unidirectional stream opened by us.
+It implements the `io.Writer` interface.
+Calling `Close` closes the stream, i.e. it sends a STREAM frame with the FIN bit set.
+On the receiver side, this will be surfaced as an `io.EOF` returned from the `io.Reader` once all data has been consumed.

+In case the application wishes to abort sending on a `quic.SendStream` or a `quic.Stream`, it can reset the send side by calling `CancelWrite` with an application-defined error code (an unsigned 62-bit number).
+On the receiver side, this is surfaced as a `quic.StreamError` containing that error code on the `io.Reader`.

+Calling `CancelWrite` after `Close`, or vice versa, doesn't have any effect.

+### Receive Stream

+The `quic.ReceiveStream` is a unidirectional stream opened by the peer.
+It implements the `io.Reader` interface.
+It returns an `io.EOF` once the peer closes the stream, i.e. once we receive a STREAM frame with the FIN bit set.

+In case the application is no longer interest in receiving data from a `quic.ReceiveStream`, it can ask the sender to abort data transmission by calling `CancelRead` with an application-defined error code (an unsigned 62-bit number).
+On the receiver side, this surfaced as a `quic.StreamError` containing that error code on the `io.Writer`.

+### Bidirectional Stream

 Using QUIC streams is pretty straightforward.
-The `quic.ReceiveStream` implements the `io.Reader` interface, and the `quic.SendStream` implements the `io.Writer` interface.
 A bidirectional stream (`quic.Stream`) implements both these interfaces.
 Conceptually, a bidirectional stream can be thought of as the composition of two unidirectional streams in opposite directions.

+{{< callout type="warning" >}}
-Calling `Close` on a `quic.SendStream` or a `quic.Stream` closes the send side of the stream.
-On the receiver side, this will be surfaced as an `io.EOF` returned from the `io.Reader` once all data has been consumed.
+  Calling `Close` on a `quic.Stream` closes the send side of the stream.
 Note that for bidirectional streams, `Close` _only_ closes the send side of the stream.
 It is still possible to read from the stream until the peer closes or resets the stream.

-In case the application wishes to abort sending on a `quic.SendStream` or a `quic.Stream` , it can reset the send side by calling `CancelWrite` with an application-defined error code (an unsigned 62-bit number).
-On the receiver side, this surfaced as a `quic.StreamError` containing that error code on the `io.Reader`.
-Note that for bidirectional streams, `CancelWrite` _only_ resets the send side of the stream.
+{{< /callout >}}

+`CancelWrite` **only** resets the send side of the stream.
 It is still possible to read from the stream until the peer closes or resets the stream.

-Conversely, in case the application wishes to abort receiving from a `quic.ReceiveStream` or a `quic.Stream`, it can ask the sender to abort data transmission by calling `CancelRead` with an application-defined error code (an unsigned 62-bit number).
-On the receiver side, this surfaced as a `quic.StreamError` containing that error code on the `io.Writer`.
-Note that for bidirectional streams, `CancelWrite` _only_ resets the receive side of the stream.
-It is still possible to write to the stream.
+Similary, `CancelRead` **only** resets the receive side of the stream, and it is still possible to write to the stream.

-A bidirectional stream is only closed once both the read and the write side of the stream have been either closed or reset.
+A bidirectional stream is only closed once **both** the read and the write side of the stream have been either closed or reset.
 Only then the peer is granted a new stream according to the maximum number of concurrent streams configured via `quic.Config.MaxIncomingStreams`.

-### Partial Reliability
+## Stream Resets and Partial Reliability

 When the sender cancels sending on a stream (either unidirectional or bidirectional), it immediately stops transmitting STREAM frames for that stream.
 This includes retransmissions: If any stream data for this stream is lost, it will not be retransmitted.